Coterminal Degrees at Stanford

 What is a Coterm?

-The Coterminal Degrees program is a special admissions process where undergraduates at Stanford apply to participating master's degrees offering coterminal admission.
-Matriculated "Coterminal" or "Coterm" students may begin enrolling directly on their graduate careers, typically in the junior or senior year.
+The Coterminal Degrees program offers a special admissions process where undergraduates at Stanford apply to participating master's degrees offering coterminal admission.
+Once matriculated, "Coterminal" or "Coterm" students may begin enrolling directly on their graduate careers, typically in the junior or senior year.
 Coterms are both undergraduate AND graduate students at the same time for at least one quarter prior to undergraduate degree conferral.
 Coterms must complete all required undergraduate units and all required graduate units.
 Units applied to one degree may not also be used to fulfill requirements for the other degree.
 Double counting of units across careers is not permitted.

 Coterms may move units between their graduate and undergraduate transcripts via coterminal course transfer.
 This allows undergraduates to try out units before applying to the program and, within a certain number of quarters before coterminal matriculation, subsequently move them to the graduate degree.
 For students with units potentially applicable to either their UG or GR degrees, it also allows flexibility for planning their degrees.